-Hitting malaria from all sides: Experts explore how business can help fight diseaseFebruary 4th, 2013 in Diseases, Conditions, Syndromes /
+Hitting malaria from all sides: Experts explore how business can help fight diseaseFebruary 4, 2013 by Alvin Powell in Medicine & Health / Diseases, Conditions, Syndromes

 Death rates from malaria have fallen significantly over the last decade, but plenty of work remains, with hundreds of thousands of children still dying from the disease every year, experts said Wednesday in a discussion at Harvard Kennedy School.

 The Harvard Malaria Forum gathered experts from the corporate and nonprofit sectors as well as academia to explore business approaches toward the goal of eliminating malaria deaths in the world.

 Panelists discussed companies' efforts to fight malaria among employees, manufacture bed nets, distribute nets along supply chains, and alert government officials, concerned about foreign exchange, to the impact the ailment has on workers.